 When I coined the phrase “Heart Capital” a few years ago, I didn’t recognise it’s prophetic undertones.
-Here’s a link to the stimulating discussion we had half a decade ago.
-And for those who might want to read my article, here’s the pdf.
+And for those who might want to read my article, here’s the pdf Heart Capital.

 The ideas and views regain relevance with today’s ‘communities’ on the collaborative web.
 (2.0)

 Here’s John Moore’s comment on the article I wrote in 2003.